 In the sleep laboratory study, Quazepam significantly decreased sleep latency and total wake time, and significantly increased total sleep time and percent sleep time, for one or more nights.
 Quazepam 15 mg was effective on the first night of administration.
 Sleep latency, total wake time and wake time after sleep onset were still decreased and percent sleep time was still increased for several nights after the drug was discontinued.
 Percent slow wave sleep was decreased, and REM sleep was essentially unchanged.
 No transient sleep disturbance, such as “rebound insomnia,” was observed after withdrawal of the drug in sleep laboratory studies in 12 patients using 15 mg doses.

 In outpatient studies, Quazepam Tablets improved all subjective measures of sleep including sleep latency, duration of sleep, number of awakenings, occurrence of early morning awakening, and sleep quality.
 Some effects were evident on the first night of administration of Quazepam (sleep latency, number of awakenings, and duration of sleep).

 A double-blind, controlled sleep laboratory study (N=30) in elderly patients compared the effects of Quazepam 7.5 mg and 15 mg to that of placebo over a period of 7 days.
 Both the 7.5 mg and 15 mg doses appeared to be effective.
 Caution must be used in interpreting this data due to the small size of the study.

-Quazepam Tablets, 15 mg, functionally scored, capsule-shaped, light orange, slightly white speckled tablets, impressed with the product identification number 15 on one side of the tablet, and the product name (Quazepam) on the other.
+Quazepam Tablets, 15 mg, functionally scored, capsule-shaped, light orange, slightly white speckled tablets, impressed with the product identification number 15 on one side of the tablet, and the name (DORAL) on the other.